rubengardner/rpsls/README.md

 ## Bugs

-* A rapid fire bug was encountered:
+* A rapid-fire bug was encountered:
 The control loop that checked if the player had lost would not be called if the user did "Rapid fire" and clicked the game buttons faster than the time the health bar took to refresh.

 It was fixed by adding a global variable that would disable the game buttons after clicking them for one second.